vechain/docs/thor/get-started/api.md

 #### Summary:

 by ID or number, or 'best' for latest block.
+If `expanded` query option is true, all transactions along with their receipts will be embedded under `transactions` field instead of ids.

 #### Parameters